candlecorp/wick/README.md

 {"payload":{"value":"Hello, jsoverson"},"port":"output"}
 ```

+Check out the [WebAssembly tutorial](https://candle.dev/docs/wick/getting-started/webassembly/) to learn more and go from here.

+## Examples

-We're constantly adding examples to the [./examples](https://github.com/candlecorp/wick/tree/main/examples) directory, which we also use as a base for our integration tests.
+We're always adding examples to the [./examples](https://github.com/candlecorp/wick/tree/main/examples) directory, which we also use as a base for our integration tests.

 _For more information, please refer to the [Documentation](https://candle.dev/docs/)_